Policies of the Seniors United Party of Australia

 - to keep in contact with family and friends using better technologies such as video so as to reduce the tyranny of distance and loneliness;

 - keep up to date with a wider selection of news outlets;

 - being able to access to a wider variety of educational services by utilising online capabilities; and,

 - being able to access information from special interest groups and different hobbies.

 The Seniors United Party of Australia has today called for the establishment of a publicly funded and run “seniors” TV channel to be established by 2020 along the lines of similar to the NITV, SBS, ABC2, and radio 2JJJ.

 The station to have specific programming for seniors from organisations like ACOSS, NCOSS from each state, the Council of the Aging, the Federal and State Departments of Aging, Seniors Australia, the Combined Pensioners & Superannuants Association, documentaries on health issues for the aged, cooking for seniors, nutrition, exercise and lifestyle programs for the aged, hobbies, etc.

 The TV channel should be staffed as much as possible with mature aged staff and presenters in order to boost employment in this sector.

-The channel to be funded from advertising at the same rate as SBS per hour.
+The channel to be funded from advertising in the same way that SBS does.